Skip to content

 The most common mistake in date math is mixing up calendar days, business days, and months.
 "30 days from today" always means exactly 30 calendar days.
 "30 business days from today" skips weekends.
 "One month from today" is a different rule entirely, because months have different lengths.

 The second common mistake is formatting.
 If you need today's date in numbers, decide whether the reader expects MM/DD/YYYY, DD/MM/YYYY, or YYYY-MM-DD.
-For contracts, forms, software, spreadsheets, and filenames, ISO format is usually the safest because it avoids month/day ambiguity.
+For schedules, forms, software, spreadsheets, and filenames, ISO format is usually the safest because it avoids month/day ambiguity.

 The third common mistake is ignoring location.
 Today's date and current time are local concepts.
 Near midnight, two people in different countries can get different answers to the same "from today" or "what time is it" question and both be correct.